 At NYU Africa House, he researched on trends in commodities exchanges globally and in Ethiopia, Rwanda, and Nigeria, and coordinated local, international conferences and symposiums focused on priority research areas such as:

 - Food & Agriculture, MIS, Commodities Markets, Tourism and Public Policy.

-- As a Research Scientist, he also supported field deployments of Center for Technology and Economic Development’s (CTED) Market Information System apps as part of the broader Ghana Commodities Exchange (GCX) project which has now been inaugurated by H.E.
-President of Ghana, Nana Akufo-Addo.
+- As a Research Scientist, he also supported field deployments of Center for Technology and Economic Development’s (CTED) Market Information System research as part of the broader Ghana Commodities Exchange (GCX) project which was inaugurated by H.E.
+President of Ghana, Nana Akufo-Addo in November 2018.

 - He managed the operations of the CTED Entrepreneurship Lab in New York City and supervised interns to conduct performance tests on MarketPlace, Livetracker, and CDC apps and produced scientific reports to aid R&D.

-In these engagements, Kingsley collaborated with the PI and diverse project teams including field researchers and computer programmers mainly based in Ghana and Abu Dhabi, developing scientific data generation and analytical skills in the process.
+In these engagements, Kingsley collaborated with the PI and diverse project teams including field researchers and computer programmers mainly based in Ghana and Abu Dhabi.

 Kingsley also runs the start-up business EssegbeyGlobal.com which combines the power of social connections, and the power of referrals with a proven online business model during his spare time.